hydephp/develop/docs/getting-started/console-commands.md

 Publish the default configuration files

-## `publish:homepage`

-Publish one of the default homepages to index.blade.php.
+## Publish one of the default homepages to index.blade.php.

 ```bash